a32bitmint/Requienii/README.md

 # Requienii

-Requienii is a (WIP) fork of ProjectDMG, aiming to add some improvements to the original code.
+Requienii is a (WIP) fork of ProjectDMG, aiming to add some improvements to the original code, such as a GUI.

 The fork is named after the plant *Mentha requienii*, a smaller plant in the mint family.

 The original project's readme is located below.

+> Please don't ask me about changes to the emulator itself, contact BluestormDNA regarding anything about the emulation side!

 # Original Readme